February 1, 2020

 Under tort law principles employers that fail to take reasonable care to protect employees (or, for that matter, vendors, visitors, customers, or others on premises) risk liability.
 Applying this concept, individuals who become sick based on alleged on-premises exposure can argue (and in some cases have argued) that a business’s negligent safety practices (whether related to personal protective equipment (PPE), vaccines, cleaning, or anything else) caused their illness.

 For employees themselves, such COVID-19 suits are likely to be limited by workers’ compensation statutes.
-As we noted in a previous Client Alert, companies are already seeing lawsuits seeking relief from employee injuries ranging from wrongful workplace exposure to COVID-19 to wrongful death from COVID-19.
+Indeed, companies are already seeing lawsuits seeking relief from employee injuries ranging from wrongful workplace exposure to COVID-19 to wrongful death from COVID-19.
 In many cases, damages related to on-the-job COVID-19 exposure (or subsequent illness) will be considered occupational injuries and so are very likely covered under the relevant state’s workers’ compensation statutes.
-But employees’ lawyers will no doubt argue that this bar may not provide full protection, as evidenced by extensive (and so far, unsuccessful) efforts by federal lawmakers to provide businesses with greater immunity from employee COVID-19 claims, as well as by a surge of interest in drafting (potentially unenforceable) employee COVID-19 liability waivers.
+But employees’ lawyers will no doubt argue that this bar may not provide full protection, as evidenced by extensive (and, as of this writing, unsuccessful) efforts by federal lawmakers to provide businesses with greater immunity from employee COVID-19 claims, as well as by a surge of interest in drafting (potentially unenforceable) employee COVID-19 liability waivers.

 More importantly, workers’ compensation statutes do not account for other stakeholders who may claim COVID-19 damages from exposure to an unvaccinated workforce.
 This includes suits by contractors, vendors, visitors, or customers—particularly in contact-intensive industries like education, lodging, hospitality, healthcare, or fitness where PPE may not provide sufficient protection.